Alumni Regents

 Florida: Southwest

-Kathryn Kimura Mlsna has had an extensive career in business and law, serving in senior management positions at such companies as McDonald’s, the Girl Scouts of Greater Chicago and Northwest Indiana, and the American Academy of Periodontology.
-She serves on the board of the Northwestern Club of Greater Naples, as advisory director of the Northwestern University Asian and Asian American Alumni Association, is a past member of Northwestern’s Board of Trustees, and past president of the Northwestern Alumni Association (NAA).
+Kathryn Kimura Mlsna has had an extensive career in business and law, serving in senior management positions at such companies as McDonald’s Corporation, the Girl Scouts of Greater Chicago and Northwest Indiana, and the American Academy of Periodontology.
+She serves on the board of the Northwestern Club of Southwest Florida and as advisory director of the Northwestern University Asian and Asian American Alumni Association.
+She is a past member of Northwestern’s Board of Trustees and past president of the Northwestern Alumni Association (NAA).

 Full Bio